 This flexible way of working has been so effective that many leading companies are making remote working a permanent option for their staff.
-However, reports since the start of the pandemic have showed an increase in the amount of ransomware attacks that use a company’s unfamiliarity with operating off-premises against them.
+However, reports since the start of the pandemic have shown an increase in the number of ransomware attacks that use a company’s unfamiliarity with operating off-premises against them.

 Major remote working weaknesses